Protect your workloads in the cloud with Azure Defender

 - Azure Defender for Storage: This is a native Azure security intelligence layer that detects unusual and potentially dangerous attempts to access or breach storage accounts.
 It uses advanced security artificial intelligence and Microsoft Threat Intelligence capabilities to deliver contextual security alerts and recommendations.

 - Azure Defender for SQL: Extend the Azure Security Center data security suite to protect your databases and data wherever it is, hosted in Azure virtual machines, on-premises, or in other clouds.

-- Azure Defender for container registries: Container image analysis to detect potential vulnerabilities and generate security recommendations to avoid threats.
+- Azure Defender for Container Logs: Container image scanning for potential vulnerabilities and generating security recommendations to avoid threats.

 - Azure Defender for Key Vault: Azure Key Vault is a cloud service that protects encryption keys and secrets, such as certificates, connection strings, and passwords.
 Azure Defender provides an additional layer of security intelligence for this service.

-- Azure Defender for Resource Manager: Azure management and deployment service that allows the creation and updating of all the resources in your Azure account.
-Azure Defender automatically monitors the resource management operations of any organization, regardless of whether they are performed through the Azure portal, Azure REST APIs, Azure CLI, or other Azure scheduling clients.
+- Azure Defender for Resource Manager: Azure management and deployment service that enables the creation and updating of all the resources in your Azure account.
+Azure Defender automatically monitors resource management operations for any organization, regardless of whether they occur through the Azure portal, Azure REST APIs, Azure CLI, or other Azure scheduling clients.

 - Azure Defender for IoT: Threat detection and analysis in IoT environments and Azure IoT solution, providing an inventory of resources and functionalities for vulnerability management and threat detection on all IoT devices.

 In addition to defending your Azure environment, you can add Azure Defender capabilities to protect non-Azure server workloads and virtual machines from other clouds (such as AWS and GCP)